stuboydl/unibasic/README.md

 ## UniBasic Extension for VS Code
 This extension is based on work by Jacob Bennett and Travis Mallek pick highlighting.

 Conformed and updated for UniBasic (principally UniVerse).

 The intention is to continuously improve this by adding formatting and other features along the way.

-##Version 1.0
+Version 1.0
 * Imported Mallek's package for Pick for VS Code
 * Updated syntaxes for UniVerse
 * updated README

-##Installation
+Installation
 Inside VSCode from the command pallet Install Extension -> PickBasic

-###- Manual Install
+Manual Install

- `git clone` this repository into your `.vscode/Extensions` folder If you do not have git installed you can download the zip of this repository and unzip it to the same location.
+`git clone` this repository into your `.vscode/Extensions` folder

+If you do not have git installed you can download the zip of this repository and unzip it to the same location.

 * **Windows** %USERPROFILE%\\.vscode\extensions
 * **Mac** ~/.vscode/extensions